 - The right for Americans abroad to vote, by streamlining the registration and voting process.
 AARO worked energetically to push through the landmark Overseas Citizens Absentee Voting Rights Act of 1976.
 AARO's founder, Phyllis Michaux describes what happened (The Teabag Campaign).
 We also worked hard to ensure passage of the 2002 Voting Reform Bill, which improved and unified absentee voting procedures for Americans abroad.

 - The right of children who are U.S. citizens at birth to maintain this status for their lifetimes, even if they were born overseas.
 Strenuous AARO advocacy helped to abolish in 1978 the law requiring that a child born abroad to a U.S. citizen married to a non-American reside in the U.S. for a specified period of time in order to keep the American citizenship the child was born with.
-In1986, largely through our efforts, the period of residence in the U.S. required to transmit citizenship to children born abroad was reduced from ten years to five.
+In 1986 through our efforts, the period of residence in the U.S. required to transmit citizenship to children born abroad to one American parent was reduced from ten years to five, of which two years must be after the age of 14.
+For children whose U.S. parent could not fulfill that physical presence requirement, we obtained in 1995 a facilitated naturalization procedure.
+To be eligible the child must be under age 18 and have a U.S.-citizen grandparent who can satisfy the physical presence requirement.

-- Equitable tax laws for Americans abroad.
-Unlike almost all industrialized countries, which tax on the basis of residence, the U.S. taxes its citizens wherever they might live, thereby subjecting them to potential double taxation.
-We recently succeeded in convincing Congress to repeal a double taxation situation concerning the Alternative Minimum Tax "foreign" tax credit.
+- Equitable tax treatment for Americans abroad.
+Unlike all industrialized countries, which tax on the basis of residence, the U.S. taxes its citizens wherever they might live, thereby subjecting them to potential double taxation and costly filing and compliance requirements.
+We have over the years succeeded in reducing these burdens in certain situations such as aspects of the application of Alternative Minimum Tax ‘foreign’ tax credits and the application to foreign small businesses of the GILTI and Transition Tax regimes introduced in the 2017 tax reforms.

 - Enabling overseas Americans to apply for local-hire positions in U.S. embassies and consulates.
 With AARO's aid, the law barring local Americans from such positions was abolished in 1991.